Dialogue List Scope Of Work

 - Context annotations: please include annotations for words/phrases in the annotation notes event box

 - On-Screen Text - Burned in subs should contain transcriptions of production-approved burned-in subtitles (for foreign dialogue, hard-to-hear dialogue, or sign language) as they appear in that cut of picture.
+Please include the character name in the source box in the authoring tool.
 Please include transcription of On-screen text in the main dialogue event box.

 - Content/timing of subtitles should match most recent cut and/or document provided by production.
 Line and subtitle breaks should be honored as they appear in documents.

 - Please split continuous dialogue up into rows according to corresponding subtitles if applicable.
 If timing of dialogue/subs are not the same, time according to dialogue.